Academic Catalog

 PHYS 14300 Power: Energy Options for a Global Society (LA)

 Survey of energy.
 Topics include energy technologies and energy resources (fossil fuels, nuclear, solar, wind, geothermal, biomass).
 Students are introduced to electricity, heat production and transfer, heat engines, energy efficiency, and sustainable energy systems.
 Energy use sectors such as residential, commercial, and transportation are examined.
 The course begins with a look at energy use in the home and gradually expands to complex subjects such as the electrical grid, national energy policy, deregulation, and international fusion research.
 The emphasis is on energy literacy and the goal is to provide students with the basic technical principles necessary to design energy projects of their own and to evaluate their costs and benefits.
+3 credits.
 (S,E)

 Attributes: 2A, NS